Skip to Main Content

 • Login with your user name (your U of I Net ID) and the password you create

-Now you can sign up for which sections/journals you wish to look at: Entrepreneurship, Legal, Economics, Accounting, Financial Economics, and Management.
+Now you can sign up for which sections/journals you wish to look at: Legal, Economics, Accounting, Financial Economics, and Management.
+Gies and the Law School are the sole subscribers, thus the choices are somewhat limited if you want to download the papers.